Lu1s16/EDD_1S2023_PY_202010814/EDD_Proyecto1_Fase3/manual de usario.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://i.imgur.com/w11UX7m.png)

-### Mostrar estudiantes pre-orden
-Con este boton la tabla que se mostraba al cargar el archivo json se actualizara y mostrara la tabla con el recorrido pre-orden

 ### Graficar arbol avl
-El administrador aun sera capaz de graficar el arbol avl, para ver de forma grafica los estudiantes en el sistema
+El administrador aun sera capaz de graficar el arbol avl, para ver de forma grafica los estudiantes en el sistema.
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://i.imgur.com/Ra0WIxw.png)